Junior become head coach Josh Goffi's second All-American in as many seasons.

 Earning his first college head coaching position at South Carolina in July 2010, Josh Goffi wasted little time cementing his reputation as an elite recruiter with a solid strategic mind and excellent player development skills.
-Five seasons into his tenure, the Gamecocks' program is a reflection of his clear view of the culture that breeds success, signing two top-three recruiting classes (2011, 2014), leading the program to its highest final ranking in nearly a decade (18th in 2013) and developing two All-Americans, five All-SEC selections and the program's first SEC Scholar-Athlete of the Year, while earning SEC and ITA Carolina Region Coach of the Year honors (2013).
+Six seasons into his tenure, the Gamecocks' program is a reflection of his clear view of the culture that breeds success, signing two top-three recruiting classes (2011, 2014), leading the program to its highest final ranking in nearly a decade (18th in 2013) and developing two All-Americans, seven All-SEC selections and the program's first SEC Scholar-Athlete of the Year, while earning SEC and ITA Carolina Region Coach of the Year honors (2013).

 Goffi did not have to wait long for his team to find success, as the win column increased each of his first three years and his fourth was highlighted by the program's first NCAA Tournament win in nine years.
 The foundations of the program's rebirth were set almost immediately upon Goffi's arrival when his first recruiting class (2011) was ranked No. 3 in the nation by TennisRecruiting.net, the program's first appearance in the organization's rankings.
 He solidified the Gamecocks' future with another No. 3 class in 2014.